lulee910/final-project/README.md

 Management System of Pharmacy Store

-First execute "npm install" to download the system dependent package Then execute "npm start" to run the system.
-Finally execute "npm seed" to import test data into the system
+First execute "npm install" to download the system dependent package Then execute "npm run seed" to import test data into the system Finally execute "npm start" to run the system.

 Login account: Phil  password: 123456